dronekit/droneshare/README.md

 Build Status: [![Dependency Status](https://www.codeship.io/projects/bdded4a0-a3ed-0131-b562-3a2ddf12dbeb/status)](https://www.codeship.io/projects/18633)

-The new version of droneshare - built upon DroneAPI
+The new version of droneshare - built upon the DroneAPI.

-(For the time being mostly just the AngularFun template)

 ## Developers guide